 \section{Abstract}

 Vision Language Models (VLMs) are good at recognizing the global location of a photograph -- their geolocation prediction accuracy rivals the best human experts.
 But many VLMs are startlingly bad at \textit{explaining} which image evidence led to their prediction, even when their location prediction is correct.
-The reasoning chains produced by VLMs frequently hallucinate scene attributes to support their location prediction (e.g. phantom writing, imagined infrastructure, misidentified flora).
-In this paper, we introduce the first benchmark for geolocation reasoning chains.
-We focus on the global location prediction task in the popular GeoGuessr game which draws from Google Street View spanning more than 100 countries.
-We collaborate with expert GeoGuessr players, including the reigning world champion, to produce 800 ``ground truth'' reasoning chains for 500 query scenes.
-These expert reasoning chains address hundreds of different discriminative visual attributes such as license plate shape, architecture, and soil properties to name just a few.
-We evaluate LLM-as-a-judge and VLM-as-a-judge strategies for scoring VLM-generated reasoning chains against our expert reasoning chains and find that Qwen 3 LLM-as-a-judge correlates best with human scoring.
-Our benchmark reveals that while large, closed-source VLMs such as Gemini and GPT 5 rival human experts at prediction locations, they still lag behind human experts when it comes to producing auditable reasoning chains.
-Open weights VLMs such as Llama and Qwen catastrophically fail on our benchmark -- they perform only slightly better than a baseline in which an LLM hallucinates a reasoning chain with oracle knowledge of the photo location but \textit{no visual information at all}.
+In this paper, we introduce GeoRC, the first benchmark for geolocation reasoning chains sourced directly from Champion-tier GeoGuessr experts, including the reigning world champion.
+This benchmark consists of 800 ``ground truth'' reasoning chains across 500 query scenes from GeoGuessr maps, with expert chains addressing hundreds of different discriminative attributes, such as soil properties, architecture, and license plate shapes.
+We evaluate LLM-as-a-judge and VLM-as-a-judge strategies for scoring VLM-generated reasoning chains against our expert reasoning chains and find that Qwen 3 LLM-as-a-judge correlates best with human-expert scoring.
+Our benchmark reveals that while large, closed-source VLMs such as Gemini and GPT 5 rival human experts at predicting locations, they still lag behind human experts when it comes to producing auditable reasoning chains.
+Small open-weight VLMs such as Llama and Qwen catastrophically fail on our benchmark -- they perform only slightly better than a baseline in which an LLM hallucinates a reasoning chain with oracle knowledge of the photo location but \textit{no visual information at all}.
 We believe the gap between human experts and VLMs on this task points to VLM limitations at extracting fine-grained visual attributes from high resolution images.
-We open source our benchmark for the community to use. \href{https://talrejamohit03.github.io/GeoRC/}{Project Home}, \href{https://github.com/talrejamohit03/GeoRC}{GitHub}, \href{https://huggingface.co/datasets/mohit-talreja/GeoRC}{HuggingFace}
+We open source our benchmark for the community to use.